The Mismatch

 The Right Fix

-The actual problem is narrow: we're rendering a value that differs between server and client.
-We don't need to skip SSR entirely — we just need to render a neutral value during SSR and switch to the real one after hydration.
+The actual problem is narrow: I're rendering a value that differs between server and client.
+I don't need to skip SSR entirely; I just need to render a neutral value during SSR and switch to the real one after hydration.

-useSyncExternalStore gives us exactly that.
+useSyncExternalStore gives me exactly that.
 Its third argument,

 getServerSnapshot, runs only during SSR: